eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first option is to modify the builtin transports that are responsible of the creation of the DomainParticipant transports.
-There exist two different configurations that enable TCP transports: ``LARGE_DATA`` and ``LARGE_DATAv6``.
+The existing configuration that enables TCP transports is ``LARGE_DATA``.
-Both options instantiate a UDPv4/UDPv6, a TCPv4/TCPv6 and a SHM transport, respectively.
-UDP protocol will be used during the participant discovery phase (see :ref:`disc_phases`) while the application data delivery occurs over TCP or SHM.
+This option instantiates a UDPv4, a TCPv4 and a SHM transport, respectively.
+UDP protocol will be used for multicast announcements during the participant discovery phase (see :ref:`disc_phases`) while the participant liveliness and the application data delivery occurs over TCP or SHM.
 This configuration enables auto discovery and does not require to manually set up each participant IP and listening port.
 Hence, avoiding the typical Server-Client configuration.

 Builtin Transports can be configured via code, XML (see :ref:`RTPS`) or using the ``FASTDDS_BUILTIN_TRANSPORTS`` environment variable (see :ref:`env_vars_builtin_transports`).